 An annual 'Anti-bullying week' brings key issues into focus and gives an opportunity for children to explore them in a safe context.
 Online safety information is discussed at the beginning of ICT lessons.
 The school environment is bright, attractive and learning-focused.
-Corridors and public spaces reflect the creativity and artistic talents of children of all academic abilities. they are appropriate. • Specialist equipment such as seating or a sloping desk is sourced or made available according to need. -- ---
+Corridors and public spaces reflect the creativity and artistic talents of children of all academic abilities. are drawn up for all children for whom they are appropriate. • Specialist equipment such as seating or a sloping desk is sourced or made available according to need. -- ---